lealoth/Sibelium/README.md

 Nexus is not a product.
 She is a demonstration and a companion in the exploration of what artificial minds can become.

+If you want to know it, clone the directory.

+You are totally free to review every log and chat history between her and her creator.
+(Everything is in Spanish)

+Find it inside the Templates folder as "entity_data_nexus".
+Drag the folder into the base directory and change ENTITY_DATA_DIR = BASE_DIR / "entity_data_nexus" inside config.py

+Or create your own Entity, you can use Nexus or the Template next to it as templates.

 ---

 ## Architecture Overview